gecBurton/djangorestframework-jsonschema/README.rst

 -------

-`example-schemas`_ can be found in the tests.
+An example `real_model`_ can be found in the tests.

-To use any of these create a new project and app, and copy the example schema into the root of the app directory and rename as rename `schema.json`.
+To use this example create a new project and app, and copy the example schema into the root of the app directory and rename as rename `schema.json`.

 Now run: